AdarshReddy2106/Alumni_main/README.md

     Backend is deployed in the render with email databaseIAR new github was created and the alumni repo was fork into it }

+20{
+    admin page is added
+    alumni directory is updated
+    otp page is finalized
+}